 Two members of a contract work crew were injured and another man died when an Aethon Energy well tank exploded in Mansfield, LA on April 18.
 The crew was working to clean up damage from a recent storm.
-At the time of the explosion, they were dismantling the tank.

 — KSLA News 12 (@KSLA) April 19, 2017